openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/11-testing-the-deployed-operator.md

 oc delete $POD
 ```

-You should see from the watch that the pod starts terminating and at the same time is replaced.
+You should see from the watch that the pod starts terminating and is immediately replaced.
 Because the pod is running `sleep` within `busybox`, and doesn't respond correctly to signals, it will take a little while before it completely disappears.

 Check the status of the custom resource to verify the list of current pods has been updated: